Here are 25 questions to ask in developing strong teamwork. These questions can help in determining the direction and goals of your team:

 1. Why are you making this decision?

 2. Should you make this decision “solo” or involve others?
-If so, who else should participate?
+If so, who else should take part?

-3. Is this the right time to make the decision?
+3. Is this the right time to make this decision?

 4. What would happen if you don’t make the decision now?

 5. What would happen if the decision weren’t made at all?

 7. Which of these options are others leaning toward?

 8. Would creative “brainstorming” help you find more options for making this decision?

 9. Is this decision required because a earlier decision didn’t work out?
 If so, why didn’t it work?